werwaser/Arrows-Bones/Templates/Blank Scene Breakdown.md

 End: [how the character was feeling when they exited the scene.]
 ## Emotional Turn
 > **POS -> NEG** or **NEG -> POS**.
 Usually reflects perspective character's emotional journey.
+## Beats
+> Bullet list of specific moments in the scene.